Loading NuWatt Energy...

 Massachusetts Department of Energy Resources heat pump and clean energy transition guidance.

-Last updated February 2026.
-Rebate amounts and program details are based on the most recent publicly available Mass Save and HEAR program information.
+Last updated March 2026.
+Rebate amounts and program details are based on the most recent publicly available Mass Save program information.
 Mass Save rebate budgets are set annually and can be exhausted.
 Contact NuWatt for a real-time rebate estimate based on current program status.

 NuWatt handles the entire Mass Save rebate application.
-We perform Manual J sizing, file your rebate paperwork, coordinate HEAR applications for income-qualified households, and arrange 0% HEAT Loan financing.
+We perform Manual J sizing, file your rebate paperwork, and arrange 0% HEAT Loan financing.
+For income-eligible households, we also coordinate with Community Action Agencies for additional support.

 No federal tax credit needed.
 Massachusetts has the strongest heat pump incentives in the country.